-In sum, the research findings illustrate that KnowledgeLink is beginning to fulfill the role of facilitating competence development to meet particular business objectives.
-This is being achieved through both a top down approach and bottom up approach to learning management.
-From a top down perspective, Training Managers within CEM are beginning to use KnowledgeLink to automate the ‘training needs analysis’ process which will assist them in the identification of training needs and will support training planning.
-From a bottom up perspective, CEM is encouraging employees to self-manage their own learning using KnowledgeLink.
+In sum, the research findings illustrate that KnowledgeLink is beginning to fulfil the role of facilitating competence development to meet particular business objectives.
+This is being achieved through both a top-down approach and a bottom-up approach to learning management.
+From a top-down perspective, training managers within CEM are beginning to use KnowledgeLink to automate the “training needs analysis” process, which will assist them in the identification of training needs and will support training planning.
+From a bottom-up perspective, CEM is encouraging employees to self-manage their own learning using KnowledgeLink.
 They may carry out competency assessments against the standard competency model related to their own particular role, and subsequently they may review learning options available and devise development plans to acquire the competencies in which they are deficient.
-Finally, although role-based competency models have been set up on KnowledgeLink for many of the customer facing roles, CEM is still in the early stages of constructing workable competency models for all job roles within the organization.
+Finally, although role-based competency models have been set up on KnowledgeLink for many of the customer-facing roles, CEM is still in the early stages of constructing workable competency models for all job roles within the organization.

 Enabling Cohesive Learning throughout the Enterprise

-Cardona et al. (2013) maintain that LMS replace isolated and fragmented learning programs with a systematic means of assessing and raising competency and performance levels throughout the organization.
+Cardona, Velez, and Tobon (2013) maintain that learning management systems replace isolated and fragmented learning programs with a systematic means of assessing and raising competency and performance levels throughout the organization.
 This study illustrates that learning plans for individuals are not coordinated in sync with any overall learning plan, but are aimed to meet particular role competencies and are either self-directed or are controlled by the manager of the individual.
 From this perspective, KnowledgeLink facilitates consistency and cohesion by allowing standardized competency models to be defined and by enabling development plans to be constructed in order to achieve the competencies outlined in the competency model.
-Furthermore, although curricula are not yet provided for all roles, some curricula or training maps are provided on the system for key technical, sales and customer service roles, and these may be used to guide the sequencing of developmental plans.
-The KnowledgeLink Manager stated that “although KnowledgeLink does not provide a learning development plan for the entire organization…..it can, however, provide status report on all competency levels and these may be analyzed manually in order to establish an overall learning development plan.”
+Furthermore, although curricula are not yet provided for all roles, some curricula or training maps are provided on the system for key technical, sales, and customer service roles, and these may be used to guide the sequencing of developmental plans.
+The KnowledgeLink manager stated that “although KnowledgeLink does not provide a learning development plan for the entire organization….
+It can, however, provide status reports on all competency levels, and these may be analysed manually in order to establish an overall learning development plan.”

 Encouraging Accountability for Learning among Employees

-Learning Management Systems also increase employee and manager accountability for learning and performance results (Hall 2001).
-It was found that KnowledgeLink has the capability to be very ‘learner focused’ and to be strong in encouraging accountability for learning among employees and managers.
-The KnowledgeLink Manager pointed out that “self-assessment is facilitated and self-directed learning is offered, which has passive approval.”
+Learning management systems also increase employee and manager accountability for learning and performance results (Hall, 2001).
+It was found that KnowledgeLink has the capability to be very “learner focused” and to be strong in encouraging accountability for learning among employees and managers.
+The KnowledgeLink manager pointed out that “self-assessment is facilitated and self-directed learning is offered, which has passive approval.”

-The Training Manager of Customer Services in Asia Pacific stated that “the development of an individual may be guided by a number of factors including: corporate compliance requirements; competencies required to fulfill a particular role; and self-assessment carried out by the individual themselves.”
-However, it was stressed by the KnowledgeLink Manager that “at the end of the day, the onus is back on the employees to develop themselves.”
-It was also generally agreed among the respondents in this study that this depends to a large extent, on the level of motivation of the individual.
-It was found that the process of self planning of career development has for the most part, not been taken up as yet within the organization.
-A number of potential reasons for this were discovered and these are outlined below.
+The training manager of Customer Services in Asia Pacific stated that “the development of an individual may be guided by a number of factors, including: corporate compliance requirements, competencies required to fulfil a particular role, and self-assessment carried out by the individual themselves.”
+However, it was stressed by the KnowledgeLink manager that “at the end of the day, the onus is back on the employees to develop themselves.”
+It was also generally agreed among the respondents in this study that this depends to a large extent on the level of motivation of the individual.
+It was found that the process of self-planning of career development has for the most part not been taken up as yet within the organization.
+A number of potential reasons for this were discovered and are outlined below.